|

 Text: McClure pp. [vii]

 Notes: This letter provides the text of Conan Doyle's acknowledgement to Bertram Fletcher Robinson used in the first American edition of The Hound of the Baskervilles.
 It was probably written and signed for Conan Doyle by his secretary Charles Terry.
 Variants of this acknowledgement appeared in The Strand Magazine and in the first English edition.
 Part of the Henry W. and Albert A. Berg Collection at The New York Public Library.
-Listed under "Outgoing correspondence" in the Berg's finding aid.
+Listed under "Outgoing correspondence" to Robinson in the Berg's finding aid.
 See my facsimile checklist #113 for photo citations.
-(Last updated: 6/26/09)
+(Last updated: 4/30/19)

-A number of leaves come with an identifying label that was probably provided as part of the 1902 publicity campaign for the American first edition.
-The label reads "Original Manuscript Sheet from | The Hound of the Baskervilles | By A. Conan Doyle | Published by McClure, Phillips & Co., New York."
-Leaves were typically mounted for display, with the label appearing beneath the leaf.
-(Last updated: 5/1/09)
+Notes: The label reads "Original Manuscript Sheet from | The Hound of the Baskervilles | By A. Conan Doyle | Published by McClure, Phillips & Co., New York."
+Leaves were typically mounted for display, with the label appearing beneath the leaf (Last updated: 4/30/19)

 HA3.
 Play Typescript